-Having trouble deciding on the perfect gift for him?
+Having trouble deciding on the perfect hiking gift for him?
 I find it really difficult to pick out gifts for other people – will they like it?
 Will they use it?
 Will they think I’m weird for gifting this?!

 I know, I know, I’m probably way overthinking it.
 But my hope is, the more gift ideas we all share, the easier it will be to discover and give amazing gifts!

-- Good hiking socks.
+Good hiking socks.
 I know they aren’t the cheapest, but they’re the best. socks. ever.
 Once I tried Fits Socks, I never went back.
 That’s all I wear every day now, not just for hiking.
 They actually fit all the curves and contours of your feet, toes and heels so the sock doesn’t slip and slide around or slide down in your boots.
 If he hikes regularly, chances are he burns through a couple pairs of socks a year and could use some new ones.

-- Hiking books or ebooks.
+Hiking books or ebooks.
 I recommend Hiking Through by Paul Stutzman, an inspiring story about one man’s journey on the Appalachian Trail after losing his wife to cancer.
 And A Walk in the Woods by Bill Bryson, people either love or hate this book, I love it.
 You just have to think of it more as a comedic interpretation of the Appalachian Trail rather than a practical how-to guide.

-- An outdoorsy tshirt, or a few.
+An outdoorsy tshirt, or a few.
 Who doesn’t love some fresh, new clothes to lounge about in?
 And if your guy is anything like mine, he has way too many old, ratty t-shirts with holes and stains all over them.
 Maybe gifting some new ones will push those old ones to the back of the closet, or dare I say, the trash.
 (A girl can hope, right?)

-- Thermarest Z-seat.
+Folding Z-seat.
 Or a butt pad, as I call them.
 This is the one piece of gear that I never knew I needed until I picked one up in a hiker box on the Appalachian Trail in 2013 and haven’t hiked without it since!
 Backpackers lead a simple life out on the trail, and having one of these seats is such a treat to not have to sit on a cold rock, or a wet log during your hiking breaks.
 While it’s not a necessary piece of gear, at only 2 ounces, it’s well worth its weight!

-- Body Glide.
+Body Glide.
 There aren’t too many hikers I know who don’t deal with chaffing on one body part or another.
-The prevention and sweet relief of painful chaffing can be a life saver out on the trail.
+The prevention and sweet relief of painful chaffing can be a lifesaver out on the trail.

-- ExOfficio Underwear.
-He’s going to want comfy, quick drying underwear while he’s out hiking and ExOfficio consistently comes up as backpacker’s favorite underwear.
+ExOfficio Underwear.
+He’s going to want comfy, quick-drying underwear while he’s out hiking and ExOfficio consistently comes up as backpacker’s favorite underwear.
 Another perk – anti-microbial treatment greatly reduces odor held in the fabric.

-For hiking resources, check out
+For more hiking gift ideas and resources, check out:

 - Stocking Stuffers For Hikers